daniissac/reimage/README.md

 1. Open the Reimage web app in your browser.
 2. Click the "Choose File" button to upload an image.
 3. Click the "Edit Image" button to access the editing interface.
+4. Choose the desired output format (JPEG, PNG, or WebP).
+5. Select the edit type (Resize or Crop).
+6. For resizing, enter the desired width and height.
-4. Use the resize inputs to change dimensions and the cropping tool to select areas.
+7. For cropping, use the cropping tool to select the desired area.
-5. Click "Resize" or "Crop" to apply the respective changes.
+8. Click "Apply Edit" to implement the changes.
-6. Repeat steps 4-5 for additional edits.
+9. Repeat steps 4-8 for additional edits.
-7. When satisfied with your edits, click the "Download" button to save your image.
+10. When satisfied with your edits, click the "Download" button to save your image.

 ## Technologies Used